Friday, November 6, 2015

 Having fun at Marina Paraiso

-You played all weekend with your friends - cowboys and Indians (yes, it was okay to say Indians then), scrub baseball, street soccer - and all you had to do was to come home when your dad whistled, or the street lights came on.
+You played all weekend with your friends, cowboys and Indians (yes, it was okay to say Indians then), scrub baseball, street soccer, and all you had to do was come home when your dad whistled, or the street lights came on.

-You struggled home, dirty, tired, scraped, bruised and completely laughed-out.
-As you got older you ventured further afield, on your bicycle exploring nearby neighbourhoods or in our case the next town.
+You struggled home, dirty, tired, scraped, bruised, and worn out from laughing.
+As you got older, you ventured further afield, on your bicycle, exploring nearby neighbourhoods or, in our case, the next town.
 No helicopter-parenting here.
-You just knew you had to be home for dinner or you were in big trouble.
-That was what it was like for me and my siblings when we were kids – a few years back – okay, many many years ago.
+You just knew you had to be home for dinner, or you were in big trouble.
+That was what it was like for me and my siblings when we were kids – a few years back – okay, many years ago.

-But, back in the USA or Canada the parents can be sentenced or fined under the Child Abandonment statutes for letting their little kids walk to the store alone.
+But, in the USA or Canada, the parents can be sentenced or fined under the Child Abandonment statutes for letting their little kids walk to the store alone.

 Dancing to her own beat.

 My grandparents lived with us when we were kids.
-It was frustrating at times, but now that I look back and remember what they taught us about manners, family history and good judgement – it was worth the frustration.
+It was frustrating at times, but now that I look back and remember what they taught us about manners, family history, and good judgment.
+It was worth the frustration.

 Cheers from paradise!